Thursday & Friday

-Dr.Bernie & Lionel share expert advice on topics around Health and Healing.
-Their messages of hope, happiness and love are extended to all who seek a whole person approach for living life fully.
+Dr.Bernie shares his stories and expert advice on topics around Health and Healing.
+Bernie’s messages of hope, happiness and love are extended to all who seek a whole person approach for living life fully.
 Deborah Beauvais is honored to bring a feminine perspective to the show.
+Bernie’s guests are in the health and healing genre.
 Topics range from Bernie’s amazing journey of life to his books and favorite authors’ quotes, to God and everything in between.

 BIO: For many, Dr. Bernard Siegel—or Bernie, as he prefers to be called—needs no introduction.
 He has touched many lives all over the Planet.
 In 1978, he reached a national and then international audience when he began talking about patient empowerment and the choice to live fully and die in peace.
 As a physician who has cared for and counseled innumerable people whose mortality has been threatened by illness, Bernie embraces a philosophy of living and dying that stands at the forefront of the medical ethics and spiritual issues our Society grapples with today.
 In May 2011, Bernie was honored by the Watkins Review of London, England, as one of the Top 20 Spiritually Influential Living People on the Planet.
 He continues to break new ground in the field of healing, supporting changes in medical education to “humanize” medical practice.